vitalij555/event-notifier/README.md

 notifier.subscribe(b, onBoxBCallback)

-notifier.fireEvent(5, "event: !
+notifier.raise_event(5, "event: !
 5 !")  # on5Callback will be called with "event: !
 5 !" as parameter
-notifier.fireEvent(22.58, "event: !
+notifier.raise_event(22.58, "event: !
 22.58 !")    # onFloatCallback will be called with "event: !
 22.58 !" as parameter
-notifier.fireEvent(b, "event: Box b")   # onBoxBCallback will be called with "event: Box b" as parameter
+notifier.raise_event(b, "event: Box b")   # onBoxBCallback will be called with "event: Box b" as parameter
 ```

 ## API Overview

 ### subscribe(eventName, subscriber)

 **Description**